Introduction to Automated Negotiation: Bidding Strategies

 \subsubsection{The MiCRO Strategy}

-We have seen above, that classic TFT strategies depend heavily on the quality of the opponent modeling algorithms of both agents.
+We have seen above that classic TFT strategies depend heavily on the quality of the opponent modeling algorithms of both agents.
 However, recently a new kind of TFT strategy has been proposed based on the idea that our agent does not know anything about the opponent's utility function at all and moreover, that the opponent also does not know anything about \textit{our} agent's utility function~\cite{deJonge2022MiCRO}.
-This strategy was called MiCRO, which stands for \textit{Minimal Concession in Reply to new Offers}.
-Despite its simplicity and the fact that it does not require any opponent modeling at all, it has shown some remarkably good results.
+This strategy is called MiCRO, which stands for \textit{Minimal Concession in Reply to new Offers}.
+Despite its simplicity and the fact that it does not require any form of opponent modeling, it has shown some remarkably good results.

 MiCRO works as follows.
 Before the negotiations begin, our agent $\ag_1$ creates a list $(\off_1, \off_2, \dots, \off_K)$ containing all offers in the domain, sorted in order of decreasing utility for itself.
 That is, $u_1(\off_1) \geq u_1(\off_2) \geq \dots \geq u_1(\off_K)$.
 Then, when the negotiations start, our agent will first propose the offer with highest utility for itself.
-That is, $\off_1$, which is the first offer on its list.
-Then, in the following rounds, every time the opponent makes a new proposal, our agent will respond by proposing the next offer on its list.
+That is, $\off_1$, which is the first offer on the list.
+Then, in the following rounds, every time the opponent proposes a \textit{new} offer (i.e. an offer that it hasn't proposed before), our agent will respond by proposing the next offer on its list.
 So, it will first propose $\off_2$, then $\off_3$, then $\off_4$, etcetera.
-However, whenever the opponent $\ag_2$ proposes an offer that $\ag_2$ has already proposed before, $\ag_1$ will reply by also repeating an earlier proposal.
+However, whenever the opponent $\ag_2$ proposes an offer it has already proposed before, $\ag_1$ will reply by also repeating an earlier proposal.

 More precisely, whenever it is $\ag_1$'s turn to make a proposal, it counts how many \textit{different} offers it has so far received from the opponent (we denote this number by $n$), and how many \textit{different} offers it has so far proposed to the opponent (we denote this number by $m$).
 That is, $n := |\Rec_t|$ and $m := |\Pro_t|$.
 Then, if $m \leq n$, our agent will propose $\off_{m+1}$.
 On the other hand, if $m>n$ then it will pick a random integer $r$ such that $1\leq r \leq m$ and propose $\off_r$.